littlestlynx/LLartinfo/README.md

 ## LLartinfo
-Art and Commission information for LittlestLynx
+Art and Commission information for LittlestLynx.
 View at https://littlestlynx.github.io/LLartinfo/